By Anaclaudia Rossbach, Regional Manager – Latin America and the Caribbean, and Yamila Castro, Communications lead at Cities Alliance

 Within the Housing Laboratories framework (Laboratorios de Vivienda – LAVs in Spanish), these discussions are organized based on the demands of national authorities.
 They bring together a community of practitioners to generate shared visions and align efforts during an open debate.
-In the wake of the pandemic, six LAVs have been held in recent weeks, on topics ranging from housing policies, to metropolitan coordination, migration, and lessons learned on slum upgrading between South Africa and LAC.
+In the wake of the pandemic, six LAVs have been held in recent weeks, on topics ranging from housing policies to metropolitan coordination, to migration, and lessons learned on slum upgrading between South Africa and LAC.

-The high level of attendance to the LAVs’, some of them live-streamed, and already a few concrete results, confirm the need to tackle the long-overdue agenda on informality of land and labour, as a critical determinant of the evolution of the pandemic and the recovery phase, especially in developing countries.
+The high level of attendance to the LAVs’, some of them live-streamed, and already a few concrete results, confirm the need to tackle the long-overdue agenda on the informality of land and labour, as a critical determinant of the evolution of the pandemic and the recovery phase, especially in developing countries.

 - Local governments are on the frontline of response.
 From access to health care and sanitation to reception and integration of migrants, provision of emergency shelter, and addressing domestic and gender-based violence, city governments play a crucial role in the COVID-19 response.
 Their action requires strong coordination at the metropolitan, regional and national levels.

 - National governments play a key role.
 They are responding to urgently regulate and concede moratorium for rents, basic services, and mortgages.
 Laws and regulations concerning land use and rights have already been relaxed in Mexico, Panama, and Argentina.
 Topics such as land access for new housing needs and the review of slum upgrading approaches, financial schemes, and obsolete legal frameworks, have also been put on the agenda.